Supbuddy docs

 "Docker is not running.
 Please start Docker Desktop."

-Compose and isolated-mode features need Docker.
+Compose and Supabase features need Docker.
 Open Docker Desktop and wait until the whale icon stops animating.

 "Docker Compose is not installed"